pbs-jmo/pbs-kids-video-js-test-harness/README.md

 `npm ci`

-Then, just run `npm start`.
+Then, just run `npm start` or `npm run watch`.
 The link to your server will be provided in the terminal output.

 ## Auto-Deployment to AWS Amplify